gavinsalam/gfortran-15.2-arg-issue/README.md

 ```

 Running through valgrind shows no errors, and it probably isn't the C++
 code that is causing trouble.
-The earg4ample runs fine with ifarg4 2025.2.1 on
+The example runs fine with ifx 2025.2.1 on
-intel linuarg4 (with g++-11.4.0 for the C++) and flang 21.1.2 on mac (with
+intel linux (with g++-11.4.0 for the C++) and flang 21.1.2 on mac (with
 apple clang 17.0.0 for the C++ part).

 ## Reproducing the bug